High-schooler and her mother hacked school records to steal homecoming queen election, police say

 One witness added that Carroll would get a notification whenever her daughter signed into her account.
 “If she logs into her mom’s account at Tate, it will ping that [her daughter] signed in at Tate High School,” the witness told investigators.

 The school board interviewed Carroll on Nov.
-4, after learning that she and her daughter were likely involved in the alleged voter-fraud.
+4, after learning that she and her daughter were likely involved in the alleged voter fraud.

 The following day, the school board contacted FDLE and told a special agent that Carroll and her daughter “were involved in potential unauthorized access to student FOCUS accounts,” arrest documents said.